second-state/WasmEdge-tensorflow-deps/README.md

 ```

 The python installation path will be at `/usr/local/bin/python3.8`,
-and the version can be checked with command `python3.8 --version`.
+and the version can be checked with the command `python3.8 --version`.

-## Install Bazel
+### Install Bazel 1.7.4

 ```bash
 (docker) $ cd /root